-WHEREAS, between [date] and [date], the New York City Department of Health and Mental Hygiene (the “Department”) received a report of legionellosis, a communicable disease reportable to the Department pursuant to § 11.03 of the New York City Health Code (the “Health Code”) and § 2.1 of the New York State Sanitary Code (10 N.Y.C.R.R.
+WHEREAS, between 2023 and 2023, the New York City Department of Health and Mental Hygiene (the “Department”) received a report of legionellosis, a communicable disease reportable to the Department pursuant to § 11.03 of the New York City Health Code (the “Health Code”) and § 2.1 of the New York State Sanitary Code (10 N.Y.C.R.R.
 Part 2, the “Sanitary Code”), occurring [where it was detected], [who was] exposed to water containing Legionella organisms from the building domestic water supply system;

 What Happens Next?

 WHEREAS, pursuant to § 11.03 of the Health Code, the Department is required “to conduct such investigation as may be necessary to ascertain sources or causes of infection, to discover contacts and unreported cases, and…[to]…take such steps as may be necessary to prevent morbidity and mortality” from such communicable disease;…

 First, you will be subjected to an investigation to determine the source and cause of the infection – which makes good sense – and to discover if it is anywhere else, to prevent others from getting sick or dying.

 What Do I Do?

 WHEREAS, § 2.6 of the Sanitary Code further authorizes and requires the Department “to collect and submit, or cause to be collected and submitted, for laboratory examination such specimens as may furnish necessary or desirable information in determining the source of the infection or in assisting diagnosis….”